 Funding Sources and Financial Management

-Federal funding, which accounts for around 8% of total revenue, is typically earmarked for specific programs and initiatives, such as those aimed at supporting students from low-income families or providing special education services.
+Federal funding is typically earmarked for specific programs and initiatives, such as those aimed at supporting students from low-income families or providing special education services.

 Effective financial management is crucial for public schools to ensure that resources are allocated efficiently and in alignment with their educational priorities.